Mohammed Abdur Rahiman: Struggles and imprisonments

 Following the Moplah Riots of 1921, Sahib worked towards establishing peace in riot affected areas but was arrested and sentenced to two years imprisonment in October 1921 by the British authorities.
 For his participation in the Salt Satyagraha of 1930 where he participated in the breaking of the salt law on the Calicut beach, he was lathicharged and sentenced to nine months rigorous imprisonment and lodged at the Kannur Central Jail.
+Abdur Rahiman Sahib was jailed again from 1940 to 1945 by the British Raj.

 Editor

 Mohammed Abdur Rahiman was editor and publisher of the Malayalam daily Al Ameen which was published from Calicut during 1924–1939.
 The paper aimed to strengthen the freedom movement and nurture nationalism among the Muslims of Malabar.
 However conservatives in the community opposed to his progressive views conspired with the colonial authorities to repeatedly disrupt its publication.
-The paper was finally close down in 1939 by the British authorities.
+The paper was finally closed down in 1939 by the British authorities.
 According to a local legend, an anonymous admirer of his offered him valuable jewellery to restart the paper after it closed but he refused it.